-Pay close attention to cracks and crevices, ledges over doors, and hollow tube ladder rungs on or in which grain could have been trapped from the previous storage seasons.
+Pay close attention to cracks and crevices, ledges over doors (including any of your Dynatect aluminum doors), and hollow tube ladder rungs on or in which grain could have been trapped from the previous storage seasons.
 Fans, aeration ducts, exhausts, and when possible, beneath slotted floors should be cleared of debris as well.
 Dispose of all debris in a lawful manner and away from the storage facility.

 Sanitation outside of bins is as important as inside of the bins.
 Ideally there should be no vegetation (weeds, shrubs, etc.) growing up against the outside of the bin.
 Grain pests (insects and rodents) can be harbored in the vegetation.
 Bare ground covered with gravel or cement is preferred, but short-mown grass is tolerable.
 Remove any spilled grain from around the outside of the bin and storage facility.

 Once storage structures have been thoroughly cleaned, carefully inspect them for signs of deterioration, especially for leaks and holes through which insects, birds or rodents can gain easy access to the stored grain or rain and snow can drip or blow in onto the grain to produce wet spots that can lead to mold growth.
 While inspecting for physical problems, one should also test aeration fans and driers for functionality.
 Check belts, bearings and gear boxes for wear and proper lubrication.